1 - Gateway API Metrics

 protocol: grpc

-After updating the ConfigMap, you will need to restart the envoy-gateway deployment so the configuration kicks in:
+After updating the ConfigMap, you will need to wait the configuration kicks in.

 kubectl rollout restart deployment envoy-gateway -n envoy-gateway-system